 Although we use the term “fraud” to broadly describe false accident claims, it is more accurate to talk about hard fraud and soft fraud when it comes to these cases.
 Soft fraud is the more common type of false car accident claim that you are likely to face.
 This is basically the person who walks away from the accident scene looking fine, but then later claims they suffered a “soft tissue” injury that is difficult to precisely quantify.

 In soft fraud cases, the accuser may still have a valid claim against you for some damages.
-But they are clearly “playing up” their relatively minor injuries in the hopes of getting a stronger settlement offer from your insurance company.
+But they are clearly “playing up” their relatively minor injuries, creating exaggerated personal injury claims in the hopes of getting a stronger settlement offer from your insurance company.
 Sometimes soft fraud can also involve an accuser trying to pin an injury from a prior accident on you.

-Hard fraud, in contrast, involves a claim that is more-or-less completely fraudulent or staged.
+Hard fraud, in contrast, involves a claim that is more or less completely fraudulent or staged.
 So even if the injuries are real, it is due to the fact the accuser deliberately tried to cause an accident and then blame you.
 One example of this type of hard fraud is the so-called “panic stop” accident.
 Basically, the scammers put a bunch of people in a car.
 The car pulls in front of you.
-The driver watches until you are momentarily distracted and then slams on their brakes, which then forces you to suddenly brake and strike them from behind.
+The driver watches until you are momentarily distracted and then slams on their brakes, forcing you to brake and strike them from behind suddenly.

 This particular scam is quite effective because when an insurance company or a court looks at a rear-end accident, they almost always hold the rear driver–in this scenario, you–responsible.
 The trailing driver is always expected to keep a proper distance from the vehicle in front of them.
 And unless the vehicle in front deliberately stops suddenly, it usually is the trailing driver’s fault.

-The Steps You Can Take to Protect Against False Accident Claims
+Steps to Take to Protect Against False Accident Claims

 Obviously, not every car accident is a scam.
 Most accidents are just that–accidents.
 But you should still be on alert for potential scams or exaggerated injury claims.
 Protecting yourself and your legal interests starts immediately following the accident itself.